-There are 78 buildings, including 11 residence halls and 4 private residences (occupied by the president and farm managers) on 580 acres.
+There are 78 buildings, including 11 residence halls and 4 private residences (occupied by University personnel) on 580 acres.
 A SEPTA train line runs through campus, separating the academic portion of campus and south campus (primarily farms, barns, animal structures, and agricultural and athletic fields).
 The animals kept on campus in support of teaching and academic program include horses, cattle, pigs, sheep and a variety of small animals.